krahets/hello-algo/docs-en/chapter_data_structure/classification_of_data_structure.md

 - **Tree structure**: tree, heap, hash table with one-to-many relationships between elements.
 - **Graph**: graph with many-to-many relationships between elements.

-## Physical Structure: Continuous Vs. Dispersed
+## Physical Structure: Continuous vs. Dispersed

 In computers, memory and hard disk are the two main storage hardware devices.
 Hard disks are used primarily for long-term data storage, and are larger (usually up to the terabyte degree) and slower.
 Memory is used for temporary storage of data while running a program, and is faster, but has a smaller capacity (usually at the GB level).